eagledev-am/fawry-internship/README.md

 # Fawry intern
 ## About
-This repo has the Fawry Summer Internship which was in In the period from July 15th to October 15th.
+This repo has the Fawry Summer Internship content which was in In the period from July 15th to October 15th .
 You can find all the content and all the tasks.
 There are some fetched resources to most of topics.
 ## content
 * [Week1](https://github.com/eagledev-am/fawry-intern/tree/main/week1) : OOP , Design Principles , git